Consulate General of Japan in Honolulu Hosts JASH Tomodachi HINAMATSURI Celebration

 Mrs. Misako Ito shares some background about the hina ningyo display.

 On Wednesday, February 27, 2019, Consul General Koichi Ito and Mrs. Misako Ito graciously opened their residence to the Japan-America Society of Hawaii’s annual Tomodachi Hinamatsuri celebration in honor of Girls’ Day.

-Hinamatsuri (Doll Festival) also known as Momo-no-sekku (Peach Festival) is traditionally celebrated on March 3 by Japanese to wish for happiness and healthy growth of girls.
+Hinamatsuri (Doll Festival) also known as Momo-no-sekku (Peach Festival) is traditionally celebrated on March 3 by Japanese families to wish for happiness and healthy growth of their daughters.
 In homes, elegant dolls called hina ningyo dressed in ancient court costumes of the Heian Period (794 – 1185) are displayed.

-Thank you once again to Consul General and Mrs. Misawa for hosting this much-anticipated occasion.
-JASH would also like to thank Ms. Anju Madoka for her special performance.
-A big mahalo to Tomodachi Committee members for providing additional refreshments, and special thanks to volunteer photographer Ray Tabata.
+Thank you once again to Consul General and Mrs. Ito for hosting this much-anticipated occasion.
+JASH would also like to thank Ms. Keishu Tokugawa, Ms. Yuki Terasaka and Ms. Anju Madoka for their special performance.
+A big mahalo to Tomodachi Committee members for providing additional refreshments.